manuelpoell/adventofcode/2023/README.md

-# Advent of Code 2023 - TypeScript solutions
+# Advent of Code 2023 - TypeScript

 ## Requirements